 Expert collaboration: Institute for the Protection of Cultural Monuments of Serbia – Belgrade;

 Tourist Organisation Golubac.

-Graphic realization of the issue: MA Anamari Banjac, academic painter
+Graphic design of the issue: MA Anamari Banjac, Academic Painter

 The Belgrade Hand